Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Conclusion

 \section{Conclusion}

-Hierarchy and interdependence are fundamental properties of complex social systems and fundamental design principles of engineering~\cite{simon1991architecture}.
-This basic importance, combined with its surprising complexity, makes multi-level design a daunting subject, one that has been reinvented in many disciplines in hard-to-reconcile ways.
-The importance of multi-level platform design is evident in its ubiquity on large-scale social platforms, as observed in both canonical and emergent examples of middle levels.
-As opposed to offline institutions, online platforms are an ideal laboratory for exploring the design space of potential multi-level governance architectures as they can can iterate quickly, base decisions on mass data, and compare communities directly.
+Social systems are often complex, interdependent, and have a hierarchical structure~\citep{simon1991architecture}.
+Understanding their complexity requires studying multi-level design, which has been explored in multiple disciplines.
+Multi-level frameworks are particularly important for examining large-scale social platforms, as evident in the ubiquity and diversity of middle levels that we find.
+In this work, we wrangle the many manifestations of multi-level online platforms into a generative design space.
+Drawing upon multi-level offline governance theories, we examine our framework's design implications for more empowering and accountable governance.
+Unlike offline institutions, online platforms are an ideal laboratory for exploring the design space of potential multi-level governance architectures as designers can iterate quickly, base decisions on mass data, and compare communities directly.

-In this work, we wrangle the many manifestations of multi-level online platforms into a general design space.
-Through our focus on multi-level design, we can have a more careful and non-ideological consideration of otherwise ideology-laden subjects like authority, power, responsibility, and autonomy: middle levels often exist to help users, and platforms benefit from the best of both centralization and decentralization by distributing powers to all levels of a system.
-By drawing upon theories of multi-level offline governance systems, we propose design and policy implications for more empowering and accountable governance.